Information for Admitted Students

 Significant changes (particularly based on COVID-19) may allow for review by the Student Financial Aid Office but may not change aid eligibility.

-Monitor UC email and Catalyst portal for requests for additional information/documentation.
-Any additional items requested will be uploaded to the Financial Aid portal.
+Special Circumstance Appeals can be submitted in the finanical aid portal.
+Please continue to monitor your UC email and Catalyst portal for requests for additional information/documentation.
+Any additional items requested will be uploaded to the financial aid portal.

 Cincinnati Tuition Guarantee